Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-While it’s considered an invasive weed in the US, it’s actually cultivated in the east where it stands up to tropical heat better than regular spinach.
-The leaves are highly nutritious, and are used to help prevent nutrient deficiencies in rural communities in developing countries.
+Lambsquarters, or “goosefoot” as it’s sometimes called, is one of the best-tasting wild edible weeds anywhere.
+Unlike dandelion greens, which are more like a bitter tonic, young lamb’s quarter leaves are sweet and tender like spinach or expensive microgreens.
+While it’s considered an invasive weed across most of North America, it’s actually cultivated as a food crop in parts of India and Nepal, where it stands up to tropical heat better than regular spinach.
+The leaves are highly nutritious, and they’re used to help prevent nutrient deficiencies in rural communities in developing countries.

+I love to harvest the leaves and snack on them right out in the yard, but they’re also delicious cooked.
 If you find a mature plant that’s gone to seed, the leaves won’t be quite as tender, but the seed (and seed heads) are edible too.
 It’s closely related to quinoa, another Chenopodium species, and you can harvest and cook the seed as an edible wild grain.
+If that’s not enough, lambsquarters also has medicinal uses, and the plant turns out to be one of the most useful wild greens in the foraging toolkit.

-What is Lambsquarters?
+What Are Lambsquarters?

 Lambsquarters (Chenopodium album) is a fast-growing herbaceous annual.
 It’s native to Europe and eastern Asia but has naturalized worldwide.
-Lamsquarters has several other common names, including fat-hen, melde, white goosefoot, goosefoot, and wild spinach.
+Lambsquarters has several other common names, including fat-hen, melde, white goosefoot, goosefoot, and wild spinach.

-In some areas, Lambsquarters is extensively cultivated as a food crop, namely India where it goes by the name Bathua.
-While spinach wilts and bolts in the heat of the Indian subcontinent, lambs quarters (or Bathua) will grow like the weed (literally).
+In some areas, lambsquarters is extensively cultivated as a food crop, namely India where it goes by the name Bathua.
+While spinach wilts and bolts in the heat of the Indian subcontinent, lamb’s quarters (or Bathua) will grow like the weed (literally).

 For the most part, it’s considered a noxious weed in North America as it can reduce the yield of corn, soybeans, and other major crops.
 Feel free to harvest as much as you can carry, as there’s no real way to “over harvest” this vigorous (but tasty) wild weed.